kyle-gao/NeRF-Survey/README.md

 The papers are organized in terms of category, then in terms of the date of ArXiv/preprint first draft.
 The official publication dates can be found in the bibtex files.

-If you find this survey/list useful in writing your manuscript(s), please consider citing our paper:
+If you find this survey/list useful in writing your manuscript(s), please consider citing our paper.

 @article{gao2022nerf,<br>
   title={Nerf: Neural radiance field in 3d vision, a comprehensive review},<br>